hashicorp/packer/website/source/docs/provisioners/file.html.md

 -   `direction` (string) - The direction of the file transfer.
 This defaults to "upload".
 If it is set to "download" then the file "source" in the machine will be downloaded locally to "destination"

-The source file must exist before running Packer, this means that creating the file with a provisioner does not work.

 ## Directory Uploads